|The skin under the tongue between the mouth and tongue|

 Make sure to check the tongue web piercing age restriction before coming to store.
 It can help to avoid any undue disappointment.
-In a Blue Banana studio, the tongue web piercing age restriction is 16 (ID may be required).
+In a Blue Banana studio, the tongue web piercing age restriction is 16 with the exception of Wales which is 18 (ID may be required).
 Tongue piercings are not available with parental consent.

 Once you’re all booked in, you will have some forms to fill out.
 A member of Blue Banana staff will go through the steps and can help you pick out jewellery.
 Then you can meet the piercer!
 They too will give you a quick consultation and briefing before discussing the tongue web piercing location.